Marc-Bender/Amazon-Factoring-Programm/README.md

-# Amazon-Factoring-program
+# Amazon-Factoring-Programm

-For the latest version see here: https://github.com/Marc-Bender/Amazon-Factoring-program/releases/latest
+For the latest version see here: https://github.com/Marc-Bender/Amazon-Factoring-Programm/releases/latest

 Piece of individual code.